 - The requirements definition process is difficult, but there are some good reference books on how to do it.

-- Researching problems and scenarios is the simplest way to define and communicate requirements.
+- Researching problems and scenarios are the simplest way to define and communicate requirements.
 They are easily converted into design ideas without losing what is important and what is not about them.

 One of the challenges for a project leader is keeping people focused on the same objectives for long periods of time.
 Therefore the challenge in project management is not just getting things started in the right direction, but also getting things to stay on track.